A few members of our team pulled together some of our favorite music documentaries that you can watch online, right now.

 Matteo: This series is very near and dear to my heart – I watched the whole thing when I was nine and ended up studying cello for the next ten years!
 It’s also probably why I studied architecture in college and then got into music production.
 Episode 2 in particular really stuck with me, not only because J.S.
 Bach’s second solo cello suite became my favorite to play, but also because of how it explores the connections between music and architecture.
 It places Yo-Yo Ma within a computer-generated version of the Italian artist Piranesi’s “Carceri,” or “Prisons of the Imagination.”
 Ma’s performance of the melancholic second solo cello suite in D minor perfectly matches Piranesi’s fictional etchings of dark, empty prisons with impossible structures and perspectives.
 The entire series draws really interesting parallels between music and other art forms, from theater and dance to landscape design and film.

 Are there any music documentaries you think we missed?
-Let us know in the comments below.
+Start a conversation with us on the Splice Discord.

 April 8, 2020